Internet Deep Dive: How to Use Deep Web Search Engines and Databases

 I’ve been hearing a lot these days from friends who are finding it more difficult to find pertinent information from their Google searches?
 There are many reasons for this, one is the way the search is written.
 I’m a big advocate of Search Strings, and have a comprehensive list in my full Internet Research workshop.
 There is a lot more information in the Deep Web if you know how to find it.

+Here is a short list of deep web search options that may help bring you closer to what you are looking for.
 These databases and search engines offer a “deep dive” into the Internet and will help you get closer to the specific types of information you are looking.
 Be aware these don’t respond to typical Google type searches.
 They will ask you for more information and you will need to spend more time creating your search.
 However, the result will be more specific than a typical Web search.

 1. SurfWax.
 This search engine works very well for reaching deep into the web for information.